Create a Let's Encrypt wildcard certificate

 sudo ln -s /snap/bin/certbot /usr/local/bin/certbot

-Create wildcard certificate manually
+Create the wildcard certificate manually

 sudo certbot certonly --manual --preferred-challenges dns -d example.com -d '*.example.com'